Targets of CAR-T Cell Therapy

 T cells are immune system cells that play several key roles in the body’s fight against the disease.
-They help the immune system respond to a disease and directly kill diseased cells.
+They help the immune system respond to disease and directly kill diseased cells.

 Unfortunately, naturally occurring T cells are not good at recognizing and fighting cancer cells.

-Chimeric antigen receptors (CARs, also known as chimeric immunoreceptors, chimeric T cell receptors, artificial T cell receptors or CAR-T) are engineered receptors which graft an arbitrary specificity onto T cell, these receptors are used to graft the specificity of a monoclonal antibody onto a T cell, with transfer of their coding sequence facilitated by retroviral vectors.
+Chimeric antigen receptors (CARs, also known as chimeric immunoreceptors, chimeric T cell receptors, artificial T cell receptors or CAR-T) are engineered receptors that graft an arbitrary specificity onto T cell, these receptors are used to graft the specificity of a monoclonal antibody onto a T cell, with the transfer of their coding sequence facilitated by retroviral vectors.
 The receptors are called chimeric because they are composed of parts from different sources.

-CAR T-cell therapy is a type of immunotherapy that changes a patient’s own T cells so they are able to recognize and attack cancer.
+CAR T-cell therapy is a type of immunotherapy that changes a patient’s own T cells so that they are able to recognize and attack cancer.
 T cells are taken from a patient’s blood.
 Then the gene for a special receptor that binds to a certain protein on the patient’s cancer cells is added in the laboratory.

 Which cancers can be treated with CAR-T cell therapy?